Developer Guide

 schedule 25-11-2021

-are shown in the meeting schedule panel.
+Expected: Meetings that are schedule on the25th November 2021are shown in the meeting schedule panel.
 Details of the command is shown in the status message. -

 Test case: